 Filter by using keywords

 A preservation policy supports Keyword Query Language (KQL).
 For example, you can use basic operators like AND and OR, and you can do a proximity search where “wingtip NEAR(30) marketing” identifies results where “wingtip” is within 30 characters of “marketing”.
 A keyword query helps you to identify and preserve just the relevant content.
-For more information, see Create a query to filter a hold policy.

 Filter by using a date range